top of page

 About Chapal

-Chapal Mehra is a public health specialist and social impact expert with a background in policy, advocacy, and program innovation and development.
-His work focuses primarily on infectious diseases and mental health, gender, health innovations and human rights.
+Chapal Mehra is a public health specialist and social impact expert working across policy, advocacy, and program innovation.
+His work sits at the crossroads of infectious diseases, mental health, gender, and human rights.

-He was one of the founders of The Humrahi Trust, along with Saleem Kidwai and Aditya Bandyopadhyay (one of India’s earliest queer community collectives) and worked on community organizing, advocacy and support to queer folks.
-More recently, he founded The Rahaat Project, a mental health project for queer youth in universities.
-Rahaat works with the LGBTQIA++ youth communities in universities with the aim to reduce self-stigma and improve the mental health awareness and self-care capability of LGBTQIA++ youth.
+He was a founding member of The Humrahi Trust, alongside Saleem Kidwai and Aditya Bandyopadhyay, as one of India’s earliest queer community collectives—building organizing, advocacy, and support from the ground up.
+More recently, he founded The Rahaat Project, a mental health initiative for queer youth in universities, working to reduce self-stigma and strengthen mental health awareness and self-care among LGBTQIA++ young people.

 bottom of page